 • Fourteen percent of pill users—1.5 million women—rely on this method for exclusively noncontraceptive purposes.

 • Some 762,000 women who use the pill (9% of all pill users) have never had sex and use the method almost exclusively for noncontraceptive reasons.

 • Use of emergency contraceptive pills is a way to prevent pregnancy after unprotected sex or contraceptive failure.
 The pills have no effect on an established pregnancy.

-• The majority of dedicated emergency contraceptive products currently on the market (Plan B, Plan B One-Step and Next Choice) are effective when taken within 72 hours after unprotected sex (though they are decreasingly effective up to five days after unprotected sex).
+• The majority of dedicated emergency contraceptive products currently on the market are effective when taken within 72 hours of unprotected sex (though they are decreasingly effective up to five days after unprotected sex).
 These pills consist of a concentrated dosage of one of the same hormones found in birth control pills.
 Another product, containing ulipristal acetate, is effective for up to five days.

 • Nonhormonal copper IUDs, inserted up to five days after unprotected intercourse, can also act as emergency contraception.

 WHO PAYS FOR CONTRACEPTION?

-• The costs of contraceptive services and supplies can be considerable.
+• The cost of contraceptive services and supplies can be considerable.
 The most effective, long-acting methods can cost hundreds of dollars up front.
 Costs even for methods that are relatively inexpensive on an individual basis (such as condoms) can add up to substantial amounts over a year, much less the 30 years that the typical woman spends trying to avoid pregnancy.